 Our early-career funding programmes provide the opportunity for individual researchers to formulate their own proposals and, if successful, win a scholarship or fellowship in their own name.
 The availability of individual research awards from early-career stage is an essential part of a healthy research ecosystem and a key driver of the development of independent careers.

 As well as the provision of scholarships and fellowships, we encourage the further development of early-career researchers by providing opportunities for international engagement.
-These include the Lindau Nobel Laureate Meeting Awards, Ulysses and small research grants under New Foundations (subject to budget).
+These include the Lindau Nobel Laureate Meeting Awards, fellowships co-funded by the European Commission under the Marie Skłodowska-Curie Actions COFUND programme, Ulysses and small research grants under New Foundations (subject to budget).

 As part of Innovation 2020, we are helping to develop a clear career structure for researchers.
-We will publish a policy statement on researcher career development later in 2017.
+Our policy statement on researcher career development is available here.